- NURS FPX 6614 Assessment 1 Defining a Gap in Practice: Executive Summary.

 Supporting Strategies and Best Practices:

-• Medication Reconciliation:
+Medication Reconciliation:

-• Structured Discharge Planning:
+Structured Discharge Planning:

 Providing streamlined discharge planning procedures such as patient education, treatment agents recommendation, and links to further checkups ensures sustained care hence the risk of misadventures after the discharge is minimized.
-Using instruments like the teach-back technique and written a discharge instruction the patients’ understanding of the purpose of the care plan is improved as well as resulted adherence.
+Using instruments like the teach-back technique and written a discharge instruction the patients’ understanding of the purpose of the care plan is improved as well as resulting in adherence.

-• Multidisciplinary Care Coordination:
+Multidisciplinary Care Coordination:

-The involvement of interdisciplinary care teams that include such professionals as nurses, doctors, pharmacists, nurses, and other health care workers leads to the development of unified approaches for assessing and managing the needs of a patient.
+The involvement of interdisciplinary care teams that include such professionals as nurses, doctors, pharmacists, nurses, and other healthcare workers leads to the development of unified approaches for assessing and managing the needs of a patient.
 Collaborative care rounds, interdisciplinary meetings as well as care conferences are all tools that improve communication between different patient providers.
 This communication results in the patients having a smooth of passage from one care provider to another.

 Planning of the Intervention And Expected Outcomes

-• Expected Outcomes:
+Expected Outcomes:

-The program is forming to decrease the number of hospital readmissions and maintain the patients’ satisfaction level as well by improving the health care quality (Shepperd et al., 2019).
-In addition, it related to medication management competency, therefore it helps patients to take drugs appropriately and avoid drug side effects.
+The program is formed to decrease the number of hospital readmissions and maintain the patients’ satisfaction level as well by improving the health care quality (Shepperd et al., 2019).
+In addition, it is related to medication management competency, therefore it helps patients to take drugs appropriately and avoid drug side effects.
 Lastly, the program aims to broaden the availability of the local resources which eventually helps smooth sailing of transitioning from one level to another and build a support system in the community.

-• Assumptions and Suggestions for Improvement:
+Assumptions and Suggestions for Improvement:

 Assumptions involve the understandability of the intervention, including the preparedness of healthcare providers, patients, and caregivers to assume a proactive role.
 This issue can be confronted through investing in education and training for staff, resourcing the implementation of new policies, and setting up effective support systems.
 An ongoing quality improvement featuring the evaluation exercises and consideration of key stakeholders’ views is a prerequisite to the optimal operation.
+Read more about our sample NURS FPX 6614 Assessment 3 for complete information about this class.

 Conclusion

 In conclusion, it can be said that the article, written with a huge consideration of all features of the given assignment that demands a definition of a gap in professional practice dealing with coordination care for elderly patients who are leaving hospital for home care, is composed appropriately.
 The PICOT question, as well as the examination of clinical priorities and potential service and resource options, the appraisal of care coordination strategies and the planning of intervention tools is a summaries all described aspects of the found problem and solution.
-Moreover, the summary includes up-to-date referenced sources from reputable journals and books published not later than 2019, presenting crucial information and guaranteeing credibility of the proposed interventions.
-It is consonant with the purview and the literature review for care coordination and the summary offers evidence based practices and strategies for tackling the selective problem identified.

 References